ss12932/code-refactor-hw/Develop/README-CHANGE.md

 - Changed Selector in footer `.footer h2` to `.footer h4` to reflect change of Heading element so they fall in sequential order.

-- Header nav selector `.header nav ul li` overly specific, with specificity of (0,0,1,3) it will make it much harder in future to overide this style.
-Decided to use `.header li` instead
+- Header nav selector `.header nav ul li` overly specific, with specificity of (0,0,1,3) it will make it very difficult in the future to overide this style.
+Decided to use a class selector called `nav-menu` for `<nav>` and changed selector to `.nav-menu li` reducing specificity to (0,0,1,1). also for selector '.header nav ul`, I changed to `.nav-menu ul` reducing specificity and keeping it low - easier for maintainablity and overide styles later on.

+- Header selector `.header h1 .seo-title` again is over specific with 2 class selectors and a type selector.
+Would make it difficult to override style in the future. changed to just '.seo-title' as this class selector is directly targeting the `<span>` element for which we are applying the style to.